BiodiversityDataScienceCorp/Instructional-Pedagogy/1-3-memory-load.md

 problems in time.
 We'll talk more about how to assess progress in a bit.

 No class can possibly meet all individual training needs.
-However, it is entirely possible for total beginners and advanced learners to come away happy from the same class.
+However, it is entirely possible for total beginners and advanced students to come away happy from the same class.
 Beginners may not yet feel competent, but they may build a mental model of the domain and develop confidence that they can learn these skills because they have successfully walked through them.
 Advanced students